 - Actual pathname

-Click Find File to display the Find source file dialog box and navigate to the directory containing the source.
+Click on Find File to display the Find source file dialog box and navigate to the directory containing the source.

 Find Source File dialog box